pingcap/tidb-dashboard/tools/pd-ctl/README.md

     ```

 - `enable-cross-table-merge` controls the merge scheduler behavior.
 This means two Regions can be merged with different table IDs.
-This option only works when merge strategy is "table".
+This option only works when key type is "table".

     ```bash
     >> config set enable-cross-table-merge true  // Enable cross table merge.